Is Your Fat Aging Faster Than You? How Adipose Tissue Controls Lifespan and Disease

 Adipose tissue isn’t just fat—it may control how fast you age.
 Explore biomarkers, inflammation, and

-Adipose tissue ageing refers to the progressive decline in fat tissue function, characterised by increased inflammation, accumulation of senescent cells, and impaired hormone signalling.
-As fat ages, it releases harmful molecules through the senescence-associated secretory phenotype, contributing to insulin resistance, cardiovascular disease, and systemic aging.
+Adipose tissue aging refers to the progressive decline in fat tissue function, characterised by increased inflammation, accumulation of senescent cells, impaired mitochondrial function, and disrupted hormone signalling (Wang et al., 2025).
+As fat ages, it releases harmful molecules through the senescence-associated secretory phenotype (SASP), contributing to insulin resistance, cardiovascular disease, frailty, and systemic aging (Liu et al., 2025).

-Emerging research in geroscience suggests that adipose tissue may influence the overall pace of biological aging by affecting metabolic health, immune function, and organ performance.
-Key biomarkers such as ELN, MXD1, and FGF21 are being studied to measure fat tissue aging and guide future therapies.
+Emerging research in geroscience suggests adipose tissue may act as a “pace-maker” of biological aging by dictating metabolic health, immune function, and organ performance (Liu et al., 2025).
+Key biomarkers such as ELN, MXD1, FGF21, and recently HDAC9 are being studied to measure fat tissue aging and guide future therapies (Xie et al., 2025; Goo et al., 2026).

 In simple terms: healthy fat supports longevity, while dysfunctional fat accelerates aging and disease risk.